gturi/nca/README.md

 ## Config API

 Yaml configuration model is deployed to github pages.
 Refer to:
-- [Config](https://gturi.github.io/nca/main/docs/interfaces/api_config.Config.html) for the config file entrypoint, where you will define your cross platform node aliases.
+- [Config](https://gturi.github.io/nca/main/docs/interfaces/api_config.Config.html) for the config file entrypoint, where you will define your cross platform node commands.
-- [CommandHandlerInput](https://gturi.github.io/nca/main/docs/classes/input_command_handler_input.CommandHandlerInput.html) when using function and module aliases.
-It contains option, arguments and utility functions that can be used inside javascript functions/modules.
+- [CommandHandlerInput](https://gturi.github.io/nca/main/docs/classes/input_command_handler_input.CommandHandlerInput.html) when defining function and module type nca commands.
+It contains options, arguments and utility functions that will be passed as an argument of the function/module.
-- [CompletionInput](https://gturi.github.io/nca/main/docs/classes/input_completion_input.CompletionInput.html) when defining an alias custom completion.
+- [CompletionInput](https://gturi.github.io/nca/main/docs/classes/input_completion_input.CompletionInput.html) when defining a nca command custom completion.
 Similarly to `CommandHandlerInput`, it exposes current cli arguments and utility functions, allowing to create complex custom completion.

 For more information please refer to the following [README](https://github.com/gturi/nca/blob/gh-pages/README.md).